If you're reading this

 pool attempts to predict the winner of each of the weekend's NFL

 games.
+Often times the games are picked against the NFL pointspread.
 The player may also be required to submit what they think the

 often used as a tie-breaker.